heidi37/bird-journal/README.md

 - Cloudinary
 - Multer
 - Passport
+- Gemini Flash 1.5 API

 ## Optimizations
-It is in very early stage development.
-It needs a lot! 😁
-- manage CRUD with mongoDB Ids
-- Authentication
+- Use a WYSIWYG editor for entering observations
+- Add a list of other posts about the same bird on the entry page
+- Add the ability to have "friends" on the app with shortcuts to their posts
+- Add ability to post multiple photos

 ## Lessons Learned
 ### CRUD
 I learned about implementing the CRUD operations in a full stack web application.

 ### .env
-The .env file is wher you hid secrets and keys that should not be exposed to the public.
+The .env file is where you hide secrets and keys that should not be exposed to the public.

 ### MongoDB & Mongoose
 I learned about connecting to MongoDB.